Secrets Behind Company Intranets

 Next, I went on to a leadership role in developing an intranet site within the Justice Department in Washington, DC.
 In that work, I drew upon all my previous digital communications experience and lessons learned, but this work did not receive the passionate support of leaders with the Justice Department.
 These efforts relied upon the use of Microsoft SharePoint and the intent was to create a contemporary interactive space for use by federal employees working within the Office of Community Oriented Policing Services (COPS).

 Shortly afterwards, I was able to apply all my previous experience with public-facing sites and intranets when I moved to Las Vegas, Nevada in 2012.
 There I rebuilt and updated the outmoded public-facing website for the Las Vegas chapter of the International Association of Business Communicators (IABC).
-I ultimately became chapter president of IABC Las Vegas.
+Because of my expertise I ultimately became chapter president of IABC Las Vegas.

-Then I started working for a global financial services network.
-That is when I began my leadership role in the development, launch, and management of an intranet to reach their company employees—a multi-platform effort that uses both Jive Software and Microsoft SharePoint.
+Then I started working for a global financial services network named MUFG, which is owned and operated by an international company headquartered in Tokyo, Japan.
+In this very challenging employment opportunity I began my leadership role in the development, launch, and management of an intranet to reach the company employees—a multi-platform effort that used both Jive Software and Microsoft SharePoint.
+I offered my opinion that there were many things that could go wrong if the choice was made to stick with two very significantly different platforms.

 What I Know and Believe Today